lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 Everything from right, plus matching values on left

+-- You should use LEFT or RIGHT JOIN in situation where you wnat to query results to contain ALL the rows from one of the tables;
+-- You want to look for missing values in one of the tables;
+-- When you know some rows in a joined table won't have matching values.

 - FULL OUTER JOIN: returns every from from both tables and matches rows, and then joins the rows where values in the joined columns match
 ```
  SELECT * FROM schools_left FULL OUTER JOIN schools_right ON schools_left.id = schools_right.id;